nikhilkamineni/git-herd/README.md

 Clone this repo to a location of your choice.

 ## Setup
-Create a `config.py` file with the required variables.
+Create a `config.py` file with the required variables in the same folder as `git-herd.py`.
 See `example-config.py` for details.

-Optional: Create an alias in your shell configuration file for convenience.
+_Optional:_ Create an alias in your shell configuration file for convenience.

-For example, add this to your `.zshrc` or `.bashrc` to run git-herd when typing `herd` into your terminal:
+For example, add the following to your `.zshrc` or `.bashrc` to run git-herd when typing `herd` into your terminal:
 ```
-alias herd="python3 <your/path/to/git-herd.py>"
+alias herd="python3 /your/path/to/git-herd.py"
 ```

 ## Usage